Brian Piccolo: Early life

 Piccolo was born in Pittsfield, Massachusetts, the youngest of three sons of Joseph and Irene Piccolo.
 The family moved south to Fort Lauderdale, Florida, when Piccolo was three, due to his parents' concerns for his brother Don's health.
 Piccolo and his brothers were athletes, and he was a star running back on his high school football team, although he considered baseball his primary sport.
 He graduated from the former Central Catholic High School (now St. Thomas Aquinas High School) in Fort Lauderdale in 1961.

 Piccolo played college football at Wake Forest in Winston-Salem, North Carolina; his only other scholarship offer was from Wichita State.
-He led the nation in rushing and scoring during his senior season in 1964, and was named the Atlantic Coast Conference (ACC) Player of the Year, yet went unselected in both the AFL and NFL drafts.
+He led the nation in rushing and scoring during his senior season in 1964 and was named the Atlantic Coast Conference (ACC) Player of the Year yet went unselected in both the AFL and NFL drafts.

-In the balloting for the Heisman Trophy won by John Huarte of Notre Dame, Piccolo was tenth, just ahead of Joe Namath of Alabama, and future teammate Gale Sayers of Kansas.
+In the balloting for the Heisman Trophy won by John Huarte of Notre Dame, Piccolo was tenth, just ahead of Joe Namath of Alabama and future teammate Gale Sayers of Kansas.

 A season earlier in 1963, Darryl Hill of the University of Maryland was the first and only African-American football player in the ACC.
 According to Lee Corso, a Maryland assistant coach at that time, Wake Forest had "the worst atmosphere" of any campus the Maryland football team visited.
 Piccolo went over to the Maryland bench, walked Hill over to the area in front of the student section and put his arm around him, silencing the crowd.

 Following his spectacular senior season, Piccolo married his high school sweetheart, Joy Murrath, on December 26, 1964.
 They had three daughters: Lori, Traci, and Kristi.

-NFL career
+Professional career

 Because he was not selected in the 1965 NFL draft or AFL draft, Piccolo tried out for the Chicago Bears as a free agent.
 He made the team for the 1965 season, but only on the taxi squad (known today as the practice squad), meaning he could practice but not suit up for games.
 In 1966, he made the main roster but his playing time was primarily on special teams.
 In 1967 he got more playing time backing up superstar starting tailback Gale Sayers, which increased after Sayers' knee injury in November 1968.
 Piccolo's biggest statistical year was 1968, during which he posted career bests with 450 yards on 123 carries (a 3.7 average), two touchdowns, and 28 receptions for 291 yards (a 10.4 average).

 In 1969, Piccolo was moved up to starting fullback, with Sayers returning as halfback, placing the two in the same backfield on offense.

 Players at that time were still segregated by race for hotel-room assignments.
 At the suggestion of the Bears' captain, the policy was changed and each player was reassigned by position, so that wide receivers would room together, quarterbacks would room together, etc. Running back was the only position of the 1969 Bears with one black and one white player, Sayers and Piccolo, respectively.